SRI-CSL/gllvm/examples/linux-kernel/README.md

 We need to have a separate folder built form clang or gcc on which to finish the kernel build and install.
 Finally, calling the install-kernel script will copy the new kernel into the clang generated folder and finish the build and install.
 Rebooting will be on the bitcode kernel.

-NB: I was not able to boot on any custom kernel via Vagrant.
+NB: I was not able to boot on any custom kernel via Vagrant with a defconfig build.
-NB: On a dedicated VirtualBox machine, the generated kernel boots properly but it may be buggy.
+NB2: On a dedicated VirtualBox machine, the generated kernel boots properly but it may be buggy.
 Most notably, I have experienced issues when shutting down and booting the machine a second time.
+NB3: Some default kernel modules loaded with olddefconfig cannot be compiled with clang due to VLAIS

 ## Using built-in-parsing.py

 Another possibility after building the linux with gclang is running [built-in-parsing.py](built-in-parsing.py) in order to write a script that will do the extracting, copying and linking of bitcode.
 This script automates the script-writing process for other configs than defconfig.
+Running "python built-in-parsing.py PATH_TO_NEW_SCRIPT drivers fs/ext4" from whithin the kernel folder writes the NEW_SCRIPT with the right instructions to build the kernel.